marked42/learning-notes/http/http.md

 1. Session Management - Logins, shopping carts, game scores, or anything else the sever should remember.
 1. Personalization - User preferences, themes, and other settings.
-1. Tracking - Recording and analyzing user behaviour.
+1. Tracking - Recording and analyzing user behavior.

 It's discouraged to use cookies for client-side storage, since cookies are sent with every request which increases message size and degrades network performance.
 Prefer to use Web storage API (`localStorage` and `sessionStorage`) and `IndexedDB` for client side storage.

 Cookies are divided as two types according to their lifetime.

-1. Session Cookie - Temporay cookies that keep track of settings and user preferences, they're deleted when user exits browser.
+1. Session Cookie - Temporary cookies that keep track of settings and user preferences, they're deleted when user exits browser.
 1. Persistent Cookie - Long lived cookies that are used to retain a configuration or login name for a site that users visit periodically, they're stored on disk and survive across sessions.

 ### How it works